 22.5″ WSM – 726 square inches

 - Making the WSM significantly more affordable!
-Even the largest WSM will only set you back $399 compared to $849.00 for the Large BGE.
+Even the largest WSM will set you back a lot less than the $849.00 for the Large BGE.

 - That’s only the suggested retail price as Big Green Eggs are only sold my authorized dealers.